CPLGodzilla/status2/README.md

 All you need to do is:
 1. Rename `config.example.json` to `config.json` and open it.
 1. Set the port you want to use. (default is `4321`)
-1. Generate the webhook url in Discord.
+1. Generate the webhook url in Discord
 	+ Go to your servers settings
 	+ Click on the "webhooks" tab
 	+ Click the "Create Webhook" button